glotzerlab/signac-docs/docs/source/community.rst

 Contributions to **signac** are very welcome!
 We highly appreciate contributions in the form of **user feedback** and **bug reports** on the `gitter channel <https://gitter.im/signac/Lobby>`_, the issue trackers of individual :ref:`packages <package-overview>`, or via `email <mailto:signac-support@umichedu>`_.
 Developers are invited to contribute to the framework by pull request to the appropriate package repository.
-The source code for all packages is hosted on `bitbucket`_.
+The source code for all packages is hosted on `github`_.
 We recommend discussing new features in form of a proposal on the issue tracker for the appropriate project prior to development.

 All code contributed via pull request needs to adhere to the following guidelines: